-The third component of the Performance Bonus Program with a weight of 50% was the Company's performance with respect to capital raising initiatives.
+The third component of the Performance Bonus Program, with a weight of 50%, was the Company's performance with respect to capital raising initiatives.
 In designing the Performance Bonus Program, the Compensation Committee desired to provide incentives to management to issue equity capital in a beneficial manner to the Company and its shareholders.
 Under this portion of the Performance Bonus Program, the Compensation Committee will annually review the capital raising activities of the Company for the calendar year and will determine the success of such efforts relative to factors including, but not limited to, the amount of capital raised, the use of capital raised, the mix of common versus preferred capital, the issue price relative to book value and market price at the time of issuance, and the cost of capital raising activities.

-With respect to the amounts earned under the Performance Bonus Program in 2010, the calculated ROAE for 2010 was 14.5% as determined by the Compensation Committee, resulting in Messrs.
+With respect to the amounts earned under the Performance Bonus Program in 2011, the calculated ROAE for 2011 was 14.0% resulting in Messrs.
 Akin, Boston and Benedetti earning 100% of that portion of the performance bonus.
-The ROAE of 14.5% was determined by adding back accrued Performance Bonus Program expense to net income for the fiscal year ended December 31, 2010, and dividing that sum by the average common equity of the Company during the period excluding unrealized gains and losses, and adjusted for common equity capital that was raised until such time the capital was deployed.
-With respect to the second component, the qualitative factors were the same for each of the executive officers for 2010, and the Compensation Committee, determined that they had met the major objectives for the Company during 2010, resulting in Messrs.
-Akin, Boston and Benedetti earning 100% of that portion of the bonus.
-Finally the Committee determined that management had met 82% of the third component related to capital raising activities.
-The Committee noted that the Company had raised \$116.9 million during the year and had increased its market capitalization from \$122 million at December 31, 2009 to \$330 million at December 31, 2010, an increase of 37%.
+The ROAE of 14.0% was determined by adding back litigation and related costs of \$8.2 million as an unusual item and also adding back accrued Performance Bonus Program expense to net income for the fiscal year ended December 31, 2011, and dividing that sum by the average common equity of the Company during the period excluding unrealized gains and losses, and adjusted for common equity capital that was raised until such time the capital was deployed.
+With respect to the second component of the Performance Bonus Program, the qualitative factors evaluated were the same for each executive officer, and the Compensation Committee determined that the executive officers had earned 100% of that portion of the bonus.
+However, each of Messrs.
+Akin's and Benedetti's portion of the qualitative awards was reduced by 80% as a result of the litigation loss to the Company of \$8.2 million during 2011.
+Messrs.
+Akin and Benedetti were responsible for managing the litigation and the Compensation Committee felt that the results were unsatisfactory and reduced the bonus compensation accordingly.
+The Compensation Committee determined that management had met 40% of the third component related to capital raising activities.
+The Compensation Committee noted that the Company had raised \$95 million in equity capital during the year and had increased its market capitalization from \$330 million at December 31, 2010 to \$369 million at December 31, 2011, an increase of approximately 12%.
+Moreover, total shareholders' equity had increased to \$371 million at December 31, 2010 to \$369 million at December 31, 2010.
+The Compensation Committee also noted that the Company's average daily trading volume also increased during the year, which was an important consideration for the Compensation Committee given the desire to increase the